-The University of Southern Denmark participates in the Erasmus+ programme and has an Erasmus Charter For Higher Education 2014 - 2020, as well as 2021-2027.
+The University of Southern Denmark participates in the Erasmus+ programme and has an Erasmus Charter for Higher Education 2014-2020, as well as 2021-2027.

 The two year full-time integrated European Master programme is an Erasmus Mundus certified cooperation between the University of Southern Denmark (Kolding), Univerza u Ljubljani (Slovenia) and Universitat de Girona (Spain).
 Through top-level, research-based education, the programme aims at qualifying graduates to manage the huge challenges faced in contemporary tourism.

 The European Inter–University Centre for Human Rights and Democratisation (EIUC) is an interdisciplinary centre formed by 41 universities from all European Union Member States.
 It is founded on a commitment to promotion of high-level inter-disciplinary human rights education, research, training and culture, and a shared global understanding of human rights and democracy.

 The University of Southern Denmark is a member of the Magna Charta which emphasizes the freedom of the universities and strengthens the ties between European universities.